lionelvillard/kcp-knative/README.md

 You will need three terminals:
 - one running KCP
-- one for running `kubectl` commands against the KCP cluster
+- one for running `kubectl` commands against the KCP workspace
-- one for running `kubectl` commands against the physical cluster.
+- one for running `kubectl` commands against the workload cluster

 The current directory in all terminals must be this repository root directory.

 ## Start KCP and create a new workspace

-1. In the KCP terminal, start KCP:
+1. In the KCP terminal, ensure that your ${PATH} contains the output directory of go install, and start kcp on your machine with:
     ```shell
     kcp start
     ```

-2. Switch to the KCP cluster terminal
+2. Switch to the KCP workspace terminal
 3. Export KUBECONFIG to point to your `kcp` instance:

     ```shell